edgarshurtado/Portfolio/blogpost.md

 #### Grunt

+Grunt is the task manager of my choice for automaizing processes while developing my portfolio.
+I know there are a lot of different possibilities out there for doing so, but since I started to use it because of an Udacity course about [responsive images ](https://www.udacity.com/course/responsive-images--ud882) and liked it, I keep using it.

+Starting using it is not that intuitive, or at least no for what is for

 #### Installing dependencies
 ```
 npm i -D babel-eslint babel-preset-es2015 grunt-babel grunt-cli grunt-contrib-clean grunt-contrib-copy grunt-contrib-sass grunt-contrib-watch grunt-mkdir grunt-postcss grunt-responsive-images load-grunt-tasks